-Provided the manuscript is clear and complete, editors will not penalize manuscripts which do not follow journal style.
+Provided the manuscript is clear and complete, editors will not penalize submissions that do not follow journal style.
 However, for publication, manuscripts must conform to journal style, and thus style changes may be requested at revision.

 Values should be expressed in US conventional units; international equivalents or conversions are not necessary in running text.
-However, conversion factors must be provided in figure legends and table notes, as appropriate, eg, “Conversion factors for units: serum creatinine in mg/dL to mol/L, ×88.4; urea nitrogen in mg/dL to mmol/L, ×0.357.”
+However, conversion factors should be provided in figure legends and table notes, as appropriate, eg, “Conversion factors for units: serum creatinine in mg/dL to μmol/L, ×88.4; urea nitrogen in mg/dL to mmol/L, ×0.357.”

 A list of values requiring unit conversions, as well as conversion factors, is available for download.

-References should be compiled at the end of the manuscript according to the order of citation in the text and should follow the style and format shown in the examples that follow.
-Authors using reference handling software should select the American Medical Association or JAMA output style; the minor formatting deviations from AJKD style will be corrected during copyediting.
+References should be compiled at the end of the manuscript according to the order of citation in the text, in the format shown in the following examples.

 Journal article (6 or fewer authors):